Natural Remedies For Hypothyroidism

-Did you know that 12 percent of all Americans are likely to have a thyroid problem in their lifetime?
+Did you know that 12% of all Americans are likely to have a thyroid problem in their lifetime?
 If you’re already seeing signs of hypothyroidism like sluggish metabolism, fatigue, or weight gain, you should try and gain control of the problem right away.
 Unfortunately, mainstream medical treatment can often be quite aggressive, and it isn’t for everyone.1

 You can help your cause by supplementing any pharmacological treatment you might need with some natural therapy and lifestyle changes.
 These can also address the root causes of thyroid malfunction, such as inflammation, and avoid aggravating them.
 Here are 10 natural treatments for hypothyroidism:

 1. Consume More Antioxidants

 Eat citrus fruits and dark green veggies for vit.
 C, pumpkin seeds for zinc, and nuts for omega 3 fats to fight exhaustion that accompanies hypothyroidism.